The History of Memorial Day

 By the end of the Civil War, Americans came to realize the most devastating event in the history of the United States.
 It is estimated some 620,000 Americans were killed.
 Nearly everyone in the country had known someone that was killed during the war.
 While the Union side came to be known as the victor, both sides came away feeling devastated.

-The first time Decoration Day was first started is not exactly known.
+The first time Decoration Day was celebrated is not exactly known.
 Officially, the date is known as May 30, 1868.
 However, the practice of memorializing Civil War dead, and decorating their graves goes back earlier.

 The earliest known evidence of such observance goes back to various women's auxillary groups in the North and South, when ladies organized events to honor their war dead by decorating graves.
 The earliest recorded event took place on April 25, 1866 in Columbus, Mississippi when a group of women formed an association to decorate the graves of civil war soldiers, starting with those who died in the Battle of Shiloh.

-The towns of Macon, Georgia, Columbus, Georgia, and Richmond, Virginia all claim to be the birthplace of Decoration Day, having first celebrated it in 1866.
-The town of Boalsburg, Pennsylvania claims to have celebrated the first Decoration Day in 1868.
-Carbondale, Illinois claims to have celebrated it first on April 29, 1866.
+The towns of Macon, GA, Columbus, GA, and Richmond, VA all claim to be the birthplace of Decoration Day, having first celebrated it in 1866.
+The town of Boalsburg, PA claims to have celebrated the first Decoration Day in 1868.
+Carbondale, IL claims to have celebrated it first on April 29, 1866.
 In all, some 25 cities claim to be the birthplace of Decoration Day, most of them in the South.

-To settle the dispute, President Lyndon Johnson issued a proclaimation in 1966 naming Waterloo, New York to be the official birthplace of Memorial Day.
+To settle the dispute, President Lyndon Johnson issued a proclaimation in 1966 naming Waterloo, NY to be the official birthplace of Memorial Day.

 The origins of Waterloo being the birthplace of Memorial day goes back to Henry C. Welles, a town druggist, who apparently conceived the idea in the summer of 1865 by mentioning it to a friend.
 Sometime later, he mentioned it again to General John B. Murray, a civil war hero, and plans were finally put in place to organize an event, which was held on May 5, 1866.
 A similar event was held again a year later on May 5, 1867.